w3c/wot-binding-templates/registry-requirements.md

 ### Entry format

-Each entry MUST contain this information and all parts of the entry MUST not conflict with existing bindings.
+Each entry MUST contain this information, and all parts of the entry MUST not conflict with existing bindings.

 - Name of the binding
   - Examples: `HTTP Binding Template`, `CoAP Binding Template`,